Kevin Costner lobbies Utah for more tax rebates for films - NewsBreak

 Kevin Costner lobbies Utah for more tax rebates for films

-SALT LAKE CITY (AP) — Kevin Costner, the Academy Award-winning actor-director known for films such as “Dances With Wolves” and the current TV hit “Yellowstone,” is lobbying Utah lawmakers to offer more tax rebates to films that choose to shoot in rural parts of the state.
+Actor-director Kevin Costner is calling on Utah politicians to offer more tax rebates to films that choose to shoot in rural parts of the state.

 Costner told the Deseret News that he has several movies he would like to film in Utah, but doing so will depend on the outcome of Senate Bill 49, which is currently under consideration in the Utah Legislature.